True Brew (album)

 True Brew is the eighth studio album by Swedish punk rock band Millencolin.
 It was first released on 22 April 2015.
-Stylistically, True Brew returns to the faster punk rock sound of Millencolin's 90s releases and marks a departure from the more alternative rock driven sound that dominated the albums since Pennybridge Pioneers.
-Unlike past releases, the album is more political in tone, evident in songs such as Sense & Sensibility which condemns the rise of right-wing populist parties in many countries of Europe.
+Stylistically, True Brew returns to the faster punk rock sound of Millencolin's '90s releases and marks a departure from the more alternative rock-driven sound that dominated their albums since Pennybridge Pioneers.
+Unlike past releases, the album is more political in tone, evident in songs such as "Sense & Sensibility", which condemns the rise of right-wing populist parties in many countries of Europe.